-Of course, a very good unit of the XG279Q would have a noticeably better contrast than a bad unit of the 27GL850, but on average (which is 850:1 for LG, and 1,000:1 for ASUS), there’s no big difference – certainly not worth $100 extra.
+Of course, a very good unit of the XG279Q would have noticeably better contrast than a bad unit of the 27GL850, but on average (which is 850:1 for LG, and 1,000:1 for ASUS), there’s no significant difference – certainly not worth $100 extra.

 Overall, the ASUS XG279Q offers a great picture quality thanks to its rich colors and high resolution while the performance is buttery-smooth thanks to FreeSync, quick response time, and high refresh rate.